Using dash-docs from Spacemacs

 dotspacemacs-excluded-packages '(pylookup)

-This automatically removes its key binding , h h
+This automatically removes its key binding , h h, to pylookup-lookup.

 By default Spacemacs installs packages in